 Approximately 60% of triple negative breast cancer (TNBC) patients choose breast-conserving therapy (BCT) as a form of treatment1.
 In this treatment modality, the tumor containing part of the breast tissue is removed, and the surrounding normal tissue is exposed to ionizing radiation to kill any residual tumor cells.
 Treatment reduces recurrence in much of the breast cancer population; however, approximately 13.5% of treated patients with TNBC experience locoregional recurrences2.
 Therefore, studying how radiation may recruit circulating tumor cells (CTCs) will lead to important insights into local recurrence3,4.

+Previous work has shown that radiation of the normal tissue increases recruitment of various cell types5.
 In pre-clinical models of TNBC, irradiation of normal tissue increased macrophage and subsequently tumor cell recruitment to normal tissues5.
 Immune status influenced tumor cell recruitment to irradiated sites, with tumor cell migration observed in immunocompromised subjects.
 Recapitulating these interactions using organoids derived from mammary glands will allow the observation of cell migration and cell-stromal interactions in real time with microscopy and live cell imaging to determine the role of radiation damage in altering tumor cell behavior.

 Mouse mammary organoids have helped elucidate key steps in the development of the mammary gland.
+A mammary organoid is a multicellular, three dimensional construct of isolated mammary epithelium that is larger than 50 μm6–10.
 Using primary epithelial organoids, Simian et al. evaluated necessary factors for branching in the mammary gland7.
 Shamir et al. discovered that dissemination can occur without an epithelial to mesenchymal transition, providing insight into the metastatic cascade8.
 Methods for generating and characterizing organoids from mammary gland tissue are well established6,11–13.
 However, to our knowledge, methods for growing irradiated organoids from mammary glands have not been reported.
 A protocol for growing and characterizing irradiated organoids would be a critical step in recapitulating radiation-induced immune and tumor cell recruitment.

 In this paper, we report a method for growing and characterizing irradiated mammary epithelial organoids in low adhesion microplates coated with a hydrophilic polymer that supports the formation of spheroids.
 These organoids were co-cultured with macrophages to examine immune cell infiltration kinetics.
 This work can be extended to include co-culturing organoids with adipose cells to recapitulate mammary characteristics, breast cancer cells to visualize tumor cell recruitment, and CD8+ T cells to study tumor-immune cell interactions.
 Previously established protocols may be used to evaluate irradiated organoids.
+Earlier models co-culturing mammary organoids and immune cells have shed light on mechanisms of metastasis and dissemination.
+DeNardo et al. found that CD4+ T cell regulation of tumor associated macrophages enhanced a metastatic phenotype of mammary adenocarcinomas14.
+Co-culture models have also been used to elucidate mechanisms of biological development.
+Plaks et al. clarified the role of CD4+ T cells as down-regulators of mammary organogenesis15.
+However, our group is the first to establish a procedure of visualizing how normal tissue irradiation influences immune cell behavior.
 Because normal tissue irradiation has been shown to enhance tumor cell recruitment5, this protocol can be further developed to analyze how tumor cell behavior is altered by irradiation of normal tissue and cells, leading to a greater understanding of cancer recurrence.

 PROTOCOL: